18paulb/316Instructions/README.md

   text-align: center;
 }
 ```
-2. Change the background color by changing `background: orange;` to `background: green;` (make sure not to delete the semicolon at the end of the line)
+4b.
+Change the background color by changing `background: orange;` to `background: green;` (make sure not to delete the semicolon at the end of the line)
-3. If you'd like, you can try using a different color than green.

 The updated page should look similar to this:
 ![changed background](./images/changedBackground.png)